 For those who don’t know the term, miscegenation refers to “marriage or sexual relations between a man and woman of different races.”
 (Webster’s New World Dictionary, 2nd College Edition)

 Christian Missions has had a difficult relationship with race.
 While it is stylish today to talk about missionaries in the 19th century and early 20th century as racists or cultural imperialists, the truth is much more complicated.
-Missionaries tended to be monoculturalists.
+It is true that Missionaries tended to be monoculturalists.
 That is, they tended to see and judge the world around them through the lens of their home culture.
-They had difficulty (as most of us, frankly, do) in separating between “our culture” and “Christian culture”.
-It is also true that they tended to view themselves as superior to the people in the cultures they worked in.
+They had difficulty (as most of us, frankly, do) in separating between “our culture” and “Christian culture.”
+It also seems to be true that they tended to view themselves as superior to the people in the cultures they worked in.
 Historically, people often relate technological superiority with cultural or even genetic superiority.

 However, missionaries of this time also accepted other peoples as God’s creation and, therefore, brothers and sisters, rejecting the so called racial science theories of the time.
 Quoting from Ruth Tucker’s book “From Jerusalem to Irian Jaya” (Zondervan, 1983) pg 140,

 Stephen Jay Gould’s book “The Mismeasurement of Man” gives a great deal of information on these 19th century ‘scholars’ who worked very hard to prove the inherent superiority (intellectually, physically, and morally) of Caucasians over other groups.
-Missionaries often fought these attitudes, and did much to protect local peoples from abuse from other Europeans and Americans.
+Much of the work focused on utilizing the then new theory by Charles Darwin of Species Evolution.
+The theory appeared to give scientific basis for the concept of race.
+From there it was just a matter of trying to show one’s own race was higher up the evolutionary ladder.
+Missionaries, although certainly influenced by the culture and views of their upbringing, often fought these attitudes, and did much to protect local peoples from abuse from other Europeans and Americans.

 Times have changed… but some problems linger.
-I have known missionaries who have been cut off by supporters for “marrying a foreigner”.
+I have known missionaries who have been cut off by supporters for “marrying a foreigner.”
 Some mission agencies still believe that missionaries cannot serve in their home culture.
-Commonly, home culture, becomes interpreted as home country; but one can see the challenge of working in a culture and marrying someone within that culture if doing so causes policy problems within the agency (as well as supporters).
+One can see the challenge of working in a culture and marrying someone within that culture if doing so causes policy problems within the agency (as well as supporters).
 Part 2 looks at some questions regarding interracial or intercultural marriage within the context of missions.